 Southwell Union (Thurgarton Hundred Incorporation), Nottinghamshire

-A parish workhouse for 84 inmates was erected on the east side of Moor Lane in Southwell in 1808.
+A parish workhouse for 84 inmates was erected on the east side of Moor Lane (now Nottingham Road) in Southwell in 1808.
 It was designed by the Revd John T Becher in association with a local architect, believed to be Richard Ingleman.
 Becher published the plan of the workhouse in 1828 in his book The Anti-pauper System.

 In an attempt to reduce the parish's escalating poor-rates bill, the provision of out-relief was abolished and the workhouse became the only form of relief on offer to the destitute.
 The regime in the workhouse was intended to deter any applicants who were not truly needy.
 Males, females and children were housed separately and not allowed to communicate with each other, or with friends outside.
 Inmates had to wear a workhouse uniform.
 Manual labour was required from the inmates, with women mostly occupied doing the domestic work of the establishment.
 Beer, tobacco and snuffed were barred, and the diet provided was plain and limited in quantity.

 After the formation of the Southwell Poor Law Union in 1836, the building was converted into a Baptist chapel.